eurocontrol-asu/DeepEnv/README.md

 <!--  <img src="https://github.com/JarryGabriel/DeepEnv/blob/main/logo.png" width="250">  -->
 # DeepEnv
 This repository contains the DeepEnv library to use deep learning models for aircraft environmental impact assessment.
+It aims to share the research efforts of the Aviation Sustainability Unit.
+Please acknowledge that <ins>**this repository is not a regulatory framework and should not be used for operational purposes, only for research.**</ins>

 ## Easy Install